piotrkraszewski/Movie-search-app/README.md

 # Neon Movies

 ## Description:
-Modern movie search app with stylish transitions made in React.
+Modern movie search app with stylish transitions made in React with Firebase.
 App features dynamic searchbar with suggestions for seamless movie searching and cross-fade route transitions for immersive experience.
-Users database made with Firebase to provied more interactions with site is in development.
+Users can create an account to use full potential of the app like: creating list of watched movies, ranking movies.

 To see app in action go to this link:  https://piotrkraszewski.github.io/movie-search-app